TeamStarDrive/StarDrive/README.md

 # Mods
 The only mods which currently supports Blackbox are
-* [Combined Arms] (https://github.com/TeamStarDrive/CombinedArms), which is a huge content mod.
+* [Combined Arms](https://github.com/TeamStarDrive/CombinedArms), which is a huge content mod.
-* [Star Trek] (https://github.com/TeamStarDrive/StarTrekShatteredAlliance), which uses Vanilla races with addtion of Star Trek races and ships.
+* [Star Trek](https://github.com/TeamStarDrive/StarTrekShatteredAlliance), which uses Vanilla races with addtion of Star Trek races and ships.

 # Community
 Feel free to drop in for questions, bug reports, requests and what not.